smikhalevski/roqueform/README.md

 Phases are non-intersecting, and can happen in a different order, or even in parallel as with async validation.

-Roqueform provides a robust API for the input state management and a flexible [Enhancers](#enhancers) to extend the functionality.
+Roqueform provides a robust API for the input state management and a flexible [enhancers API](#enhancers) to extend the functionality.

 ## `useField`